 I'm a simple emigrant and I know why marijuana was legalized

-Remember, I wrote, that several laws were passed, including permission to have two passports and the legalization of marijuana?
-Here's all these speculations about the goals β it's all nonsense.
-The real reason is that in Germany a lot of things happen so slowly that it's impossible to bear it with a clear head.
-And weed slows perception a bit, and you're already on the same wavelength as German life.
+Remember, I wrote, that several laws were passed, including allowing to have two passports and the legalization of marijuana?
+All that speculation about the aims is nonsense.
+I’ve finally figured out the real reason.
+And no, it's not extra money in the budget or populist measures ahead of the elections.
+The real reason is that in Germany a lot of things happen so slowly that you simply can't stand it with a clear head.
+And weed slows perception a bit, and you’re already on the same wavelength with German life.
 Have you heard about the German autobahns?
-They are famous worldwide for the absence of a speed limit.
+They are famous worldwide for the absence of speed limits.
 That's where all of Germany's speed has gone.
 I often say that Germany teaches humility, and I even wondered whether it would break me.
-And I firmly declare: NO. I'm still not ready to pay inexplicably for who knows what, I'm still pursuing justice, and I still sometimes tremble at how slowly cashiers move, how long you have to wait to get a doctor's appointment, how in fast food during a shift there are one and a half people β they take orders, assemble burgers themselves, and go to the pickup.
-Ray Kroc would roll over in his grave if he saw how McDonald's operates here.
+And I firmly state: NO. I'm still not ready to pay who-knows-what, still seeking justice, and I still sometimes tremble at how slowly cashiers move, how long you have to wait to get a doctor’s appointment, how in fast food on a shift there are one and a half people – they take orders, they shape the burgers themselves, and they go to hand them out.
+And they do all this slowly.
+Ray Kroc would turn over in his grave if he saw how McDonald's operates here.
 There should be a golden mean in everything.
-Sundays without shopping or a balance between work and life β great.
-I don't need everyone to work 24/7, but during working hours I'd like to see both quality and at least a bit of speed.
-Otherwise it's too hard to believe that a measured life in Germany is a conscious choice, and not just plain laziness. #emigrant_happiness
+Sundays without shopping or a work-life balance — great.
+I don't need everyone to work 24/7, but during working hours I’d like to see both quality and at least a little speed.
+Otherwise it's too hard to believe that a measured life in Germany is a conscious choice, not just plain laziness. #emigrant_happiness